 Tip: In addition to water, both green and black tea have been shown to promote blood vessel and cardiovascular health and help with proper circulation in the body.

 Like water, exercise is a core factor of overall health and wellness.
 Aerobic exercise forces the body to take in more oxygen, which in turn promotes greater blood flow and improves the strength and function of the heart.
-Aerobic exercise also keeps blood pressure levels in check.
+Aerobic exercise can also keep blood pressure levels in check.
 Types of aerobic exercise you may consider adding into your fitness routine include:

 For a low-impact exercise that can help improve senior circulation problems, try yoga.
 The twisting and inverted positions found in this type of exercise help move blood throughout the body and shift it from your legs and the lower half of your body to your head and torso.